 eXtremeDB was designed specifically as an in-memory database system, not an afterthought.

 The eXtremeDB database management system was originally designed and optimized to be an in-memory database system (IMDS), with direct data manipulation.
 When a database management system is created, it will, by design and implementation, be either an in-memory database system or an on-disk database management system.
 This initial choice affects the fundamental optimization strategies that will be baked into the database system code.
-(For a more in-depth explanation, please review the McObject white paper, Will The Real In-memory Database Please Stand Up on this specific topic.) eXtremeDB is the reliable in-memory database system found around the world in systems from military helicopters to nuclear power plants that cannot afford to fail.
+(For a more in-depth explanation, please review the McObject white paper, Will The Real In-memory Database Please Stand Up on this specific topic.) eXtremeDB is the reliable in-memory database system found around the world in systems from military systems to nuclear power plants that cannot afford to fail.